Nicholas-Baldassini/CRL-Mujoco-Docs/docs/source/usage.rst

 .. image:: ./media/main_menu.png
   :alt: Main menu image

 From here you may tune your simulation the way you like it.
-See, :ref:`Simulation Settings <Simulation Settings>` page to find out more about what each of the settings do.
+See, :ref:`Simulation Settings <simSettings>` page to find out more about what each of the settings do.

 **2. Headless**